viniciustakedi/viniciustakedi/README.md

 Welcome to my GitHub!
 I'm a passionate Computer Scientist (Working as a Software Engineer nowadays hahaha) who loves turning ideas into real, impactful digital experiences.
 My work revolves around strong architecture and high performance — always aiming to build products that matter.

+Over the past few years, I've had the opportunity to work in impactful companies across fintech, sales accelerator  & CRM, and loyalty solutions for example — each experience sharpening my skills in backend and full-stack development, scalable systems, cloud architecture, and real-world problem solving.

+I currently work at a fintech company based in São Paulo, Brazil, with over 16 millions users.

 ---

 ## 💻 Tech Stack